This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 2 ounces spaghetti or use your favorite pasta.
-(Two ounces of dried spaghetti is about the width of a quarter when bunched.
-For shapes like penne or ziti, use ⅔ cup to equal 2 ounces.)
+• 2 ounces spaghetti or your favorite pasta shape.
+Two ounces of spaghetti is about the diameter of a quarter when gathered together.
+If using short pasta like penne or ziti, measure about ⅔ cup to equal 2 ounces.

-• 1 ½ tablespoons pesto (store-bought or homemade pesto)
+• 1 ½ tablespoons pesto (use store-bought pesto or homemade pesto)

 • 1 to 2 tablespoons reserved pasta water